Invest In Made-To-Measure Suits & Save

-Like most mythology, these ideas are based on facts, but things are different today.
+Like most mythology, these ideas are based on facts, but reality is much different.
 High quality custom clothing, made with the same cloth, construction and cuts you’ll find on high-end off the rack suits, is available to a much wider range of people than ever before.
-Unlike getting a higher priced, more showy designer label suit, (“Did you happen to see the label when I took off my jacket?…Because I really wanted you to notice the designer label when I took off my jacket.
-But enough about me, let’s talk about the label on my jacket.”) getting a custom suit made-to measure by a skilled craftsperson is not solely the domain of the rich and famous.
+Unlike getting a high priced designer suit, getting a custom suit, made to measure by a skilled craftsperson, is no longer just for the rich and famous.

 A Case for Custom Suits

-In this article, we’re going to break down Black Lapel suits vs. some notable designer brands.
-The purpose is not to push our products on you (though we obviously won’t be upset if it convinces you to give us a try!) but to show you that the menswear space, particularly online, has some great options that are worth exploring.
-From high quality tees to chinos, specialty accessories and other types of casual wear, there are brands that will satisfy your quality criteria without diminishing that crucial swag factor.
-But since we make, know and love high-quality suits, we figured it’d be best to start here.
+In this article, we’re breaking down Black Lapel suits versus some notable designer brands.
+The purpose is not to push our products on you (though we won’t be upset if it convinces you to give us a try!) but to show you that the menswear space, particularly online, has some great options that are worth exploring.

 - Equal or Better Quality: From fabric quality to construction method, a Black Lapel custom suit can compete with, if not surpass that of an OTR designer suit.
-A Black Lapel suit, for example, is made with 100% Australian Merino wool and crafted by master tailors with over 20 years of experience.
-And yes, we make all of our clothing in China (specifically, in Shanghai) and we’re not afraid to admit that because what may (or may not) come as a surprise to you, is that most luxury brands do as well.
-Are tons of cheap, inexpensive clothing made in China?
+A Black Lapel custom suit is made with 100% Australian Merino wool and crafted by master tailors in Shanghai.
+Yes, we make our clothing in China and most luxury brands do as well.
+Is poorly made, cheap, clothing produced in China?
 Sure.
-But that doesn’t take away from the fact that many quality, luxury goods are now also made in China.
+But many quality, luxury goods, including suits, are made in China also.

-- Personally Designed: Going custom means having control over a dozen different options so you’re not limited to any particular detail.
+- Personally Designed: Going custom means having control over a dozen different customization options.
 With an OTR brand, you take what you get.

 - Individualized Fit: The most obvious benefit of going custom means owning a suit that’s made for you and only you.
-With an OTR suit, you are conforming to a pre-determined size that’s meant to fit as many people as possible.
-Since no two bodies are built the same way, this will naturally result in an inferior fit for many.
+With an OTR suit, you are conforming to a predetermined size that’s meant to fit as many people as possible.
+Since no two bodies are built the same way, this often results in an inferior fit.

-- Brand Yourself: Your “swag factor” (as we often call it) isn’t determined by the amount of money you spend on clothing, it’s determined by intelligently spending money on clothing that makes you look and feel your best.
+- Brand Yourself: Your “swag factor” isn’t determined by the amount of money you spend on clothing, it’s determined by wearing clothing that makes you look and feel your best.
 There’s nothing wrong with dropping loot on designer-brand clothing, unless you think that doing so will somehow transform you into James Bond.
-James Bond would be James Bond with or without a Tom Ford suit…and so long as he’s got that Bond swagger and looks good in what he wears, we’d still dig him.
-So remember that a brand does not and should not define you.
-You should define yourself in whatever you choose to wear – i.e., you should brand yourself.
-And in our humble opinion, there’s no better way to brand yourself than to wear high quality clothes that are made by you, for you.
+James Bond would be James Bond with or without a Tom Ford suit.
+Your style should be an expression of your personal brand, not define your personal brand.

 How does a made-to-measure company like Black Lapel do what it does?

-- No 3rd party distributors: We don’t wholesale to stores, who would mark up items before selling them to you; we make each suit individually for you and ship it directly to you.
+- No third party distributors: We don’t wholesale to stores, who would mark up items before selling them to you; we make each suit individually for you and ship it directly to you.